If you would like to sign up for notification of historic bridge availability please contact Stacie Palmer at stacie.palmer@la.gov

 Status of the Bridge

-The bridge is owned by the Louisiana Department of Transportation and currently carries US 90 westward vehicular traffic over Interstate 10.
-LADOTD in conjunction with the FHWA proposes replacement of the bridge under State Project No H.003931 and Federal Project Number H003931.
-A number of alternatives have been considered, including rehabilitation of the bridge, using the bridge in a one way pair, bypassing and adaptive reuse, and demolition with replacement of the bridge.
-The preferred alternative includes removal and replacement of the bridge.
+The bridge is owned by the Louisiana Department of Transportation and currently carries US 371 vehicular traffic over the Illinois Central Railroad at Sibley.
+LADOTD in conjunction with the FHWA proposes replacement of the bridge under State Project No H.012030 and Federal Project Number H012030.
 The estimated replacement date is to be determined.

 As a mitigation stipulation for the Adverse Effect to this historic bridge, the bridge is being marketed to other entities for historic preservation.
-If ownership of the bridge is not transferred to another entity for moving to another location for an alternate use, the bridge will be demolished.
+If ownership of the bridge is not transferred to another entity for an alternate use at a different location, the bridge will be demolished.

 Re-use of the bridge as a non-vehicular bridge is encouraged.
 If you are interested in acquiring this bridge for adaptive, non-vehicular use please read the stipulations for bridge ownership transfer below.
-This bridge will be marketed until September 7, 2022, 2022.
-Contact Katherine Sinitiere at katherine.sinitiere@la.gov or 225-242-4509 by September 7, 2022 if you are interested in acquiring this bridge for non-vehicular, adaptive re-use or if you have questions on submitting a proposal
+This bridge will be marketed until February 22, 2025.
+Contact Patrick Vines at Patrick Vines@la.gov or 225-242-4514 by March 21, 2025 if you are interested in acquiring this bridge for non-vehicular, adaptive re-use or if you have questions on submitting a proposal.

 SUCCESSFUL HISTORIC BRIDGE MARKETING